 Methods for primary data collection Continuous comprehensive tracking of all revenue sources, including data necessary to meet disaggregation requirements within the required reporting interval.
 Enterprises must ensure record-keeping is adequate to support reported numbers.
 Sources for primary data Best practice is for the supported enterprise to generate data from an electronic accounting system.
 Other sources can include sales logs, purchase order records, copies of sales receipts, and full records for all monetary grants, loans, investments, awards, and donations.
-Primary data requirements NA Reporter of aggregated data CCA Aggregated unit of measure \$USD Reporting frequency (aggregated data) Annually Sources for aggregated data The source for the aggregated data will be the output of the collected primary data for this indicator.
-Guidance for estimation/ analysis CCA will aggregate the primary revenue data from each enterprise to report on this indicator.
+Primary data requirements NA Reporter of aggregated data The Clean Cooking Alliance Aggregated unit of measure \$USD Reporting frequency (aggregated data) Annually Sources for aggregated data The source for the aggregated data will be the output of the collected primary data for this indicator.
+Guidance for estimation/ analysis The Alliance will aggregate the primary revenue data from each enterprise to report on this indicator.
 Known data limitations Non-monetary loans, equity investments, and support are not included.
 Revenue alone is not an indicator of profitability or financial sustainability.
 Data accuracy is dependent on the willingness and ability of supported enterprises to provide robust timely primary data.
 Other considerations and related links

 Indicator name CCE2.
-Number of employees of supported enterprises Theory of change component Indicator measuring Support the growth of clean cooking enterprisesenterprises Disaggregation Gender: Male Female Non-binary Prefer not to say Job type for all employees: Management Non-management Job type for female employees only: Female management Female non-management Scope for all employees: Full-time Part-time Scope for female employees only: Full-time Part-time Indicator definitions Employees: Individuals who receive salaries or wages in exchange for work.
-Supported enterprises: Entities receiving funding or technical assistance from CCA that work in the supply chain for cookstoves, fuels for cooking, or devices associated with the use of cookstoves or fuels, such as pay as you go meters.
+Number of employees of supported enterprises Theory of change component Indicator measuring Support the growth of clean cooking enterprisesenterprises Disaggregation 1.
+Gender: • Male • Female • Non-binary • Prefer not to say 2.
+Job type for all employees: • Management • Non-management 3.
+Job type for female employees only: • Female management • Female non-management 4.
+Scope for all employees: • Full-time • Part-time 5.
+Scope for female employees only: • Full-time • Part-time Indicator definitions Employees: Individuals who receive salaries or wages in exchange for work.
+Supported enterprises: Entities receiving funding or technical assistance from the Clean Cooking Alliance that work in the supply chain for cookstoves, fuels for cooking, or devices associated with the use of cookstoves or fuels, such as pay as you go meters.
 Gender: Socially constructed roles and behaviors associated with being girls/women and boys/men, or third or other genders.
 Gender interacts with but is different from biological sex and is rather a reflection of an individual's identity.
 Management: Supervises and/or has authority over the job functions of a designated group of people or coordinates the functions of a specific activity within an entity.
 Oversight can be project, financial, facilities or operations management.
 Non-management: Does not have supervisory duties or authority.
 Full-time: Often defined as at least 75 percent of the maximum weekly work schedule.
 Local standards may differ.

 Part-time: Often defined as less than 75 percent of the maximum weekly work schedule.
 Local standards may differ.
 Rationale and learning questions for indicator Allows for disaggregation to track and understand demographic characteristics of the sector workforce and of the management structures of enterprises.
-Learning question: Are CCA gender and technical support activities associated with changes in the clean cooking sector workforce?
+Learning question: Are the Alliance gender and technical support activities associated with changes in the clean cooking sector workforce?
 Provider of primary data The supported enterprise Primary unit of measure Individuals Measurement interval (primary data) Single, full count at end of Q1 (March 31) Methods for primary data collection Continuous comprehensive tracking of human resources, including data necessary to meet disaggregation requirements within the required reporting interval.
 Ensure record-keeping is adequate to support reported numbers.
 Sources for primary data Best practice is for the supported enterprise to generate data from electronic business records, including employment records and payroll records.
-Primary data requirements NA Reporter of aggregated data CCA Aggregated unit of measure Individuals Reporting frequency (aggregated data) Annually Sources for aggregated data The output of the collected primary data for this indicator.
+Primary data requirements NA Reporter of aggregated data The Clean Cooking Alliance Aggregated unit of measure Individuals Reporting frequency (aggregated data) Annually Sources for aggregated data The output of the collected primary data for this indicator.